ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/session/counters/counters-and-other-features.markdown

 ###Including Counters
 You can [include](../../../client-api/how-to/handle-document-relationships#includes) Counters while loading a document.
-An included Counter is cached, so it can be immediately retrieved when needed.
+An included Counter is retrieved in the same request as its owner-document and is held by the session, so it can be immediately retrieved when needed with no additional remote calls.

 * **Including Counters when using [Session.Load](../../../client-api/session/loading-entities#session--loading-entities)**:
     * Include a single Counter using `IncludeCounter`.